 The scenery surrounding Sitka is the kind you see in travel magazines and outdoor catalogues, and one of the best ways to see it up close is perched in a one- or two-person sea kayak.
 Westmark can connect you with several sea kayaking adventure outfitters in town, where it’s easy to get out and paddle your way around as schools of fish jump out of the water.

 Sitka is also home to world-class saltwater fishing.
-Coming up soonest is the Sitka Salmon Derby, an event to see who can reel in prize-winning fish.
+The Sitka Salmon Derby is an event to see who can reel in prize-winning fish.
 The derby takes place over the last two weekends in May and has been a popular fishing event among Sitkans and visitors for the past 60 years.

 A weekend in Sitka can easily be filled with great activities, hikes and events any time of year.
 The view of nature at its purest can be taken in from just about any spot on the island.
 While getting outside is always a good idea, we certainly won’t blame you if you opt for a relaxing weekend at the Westmark Sitka Hotel just hanging out at the Kadataan Lounge, sipping on some wine and enjoying the view!